I like Forza Motorsport 7. It's an exciting and engaging racing game with the latest and greatest in cars, tracks, graphics - you name it.

-That way, as a designer, you can spend less time teaching the user how to navigate your product, and more time making the product itself.
+That way, as a designer, you can spend less time teaching the user how to navigate your product, and spend more time developing its features.

 The mental model of the xbox controller in game settings: press A to choose or select something, and B to go back to a previous screen.

-Much like toasters, game controllers also have common ways of functioning.
+Much like toasters, game controllers also have mental models attached to them.
 Users have certain expecations of what the different buttons do.

 Specifically, when it comes to the Xbox controller, players have a certain mental model connected to the A and B buttons in in-game setting screens, as you can see in the above image.